patrycjalaska/Java-Programming-I/README.md

 # Java-Programming-I
-The problems solved above are part of a massive open online course (MOOC) offered by the University of Helsinki.
+The completed problems above are my solutions to an online course offered by the University of Helsinki.